pablovegan/Economic-Planning/README.md

 A simple example package for economic planning.

 ## Documentation and examples
-Documentation and examples can be found in https://pablovegan.github.io/QubitApproximant/.
+Documentation and examples can be found in [https://pablovegan.github.io/QubitApproximant/](https://pablovegan.github.io/Economic-Planning/).

-## To do list

-- [x] Add Spain and Sweden examples.
-- [ ] Check Gekko optimization library https://machinelearning.byu.edu/
-- [ ] Add ecological constraints.
-- [ ] Add examples documentation.
-- [ ] Api to communicate with the planning algorithm.
-- [ ] Add tests.
-- [ ] Improve readme.
-- [ ] Decide a good name for the package (PlanPy? —already taken apparently—, Cybersyn?).
-- [ ] Save constraints dual values with `dual_value` attribute.

 ## Installation